 4. Pick Up Some Side Hustles

-Another way regular folks reach financial independence is to find ways to increase their income.
-For you, that could mean going for a promotion or raise at work.
-Or delivering pizzas at night and on the weekends.
+Another way regular folks reach financial independence is to find ways to increase their incomes.
+For you, that could mean going for a promotion or raise at work or delivering pizzas at night and on the weekends.

-If you take advantage of your skills and work some online side hustles, it’s possible to bring in an extra $500 or more each month if you work them right.
+If you take advantage of your skills and work some online side hustles, it’s possible to bring in an extra $500 or more each month if you do them right.

 If you use your skills wisely and choose the right side hustles for you, you may be able to fast-track your path to FI in a big way.

 Another key to reaching financial independence if you’re an average income earner is to invest wisely.
 You may be able to do that on your own, or find an investment advisor you trust who charges low fees.
 (Money expert Clark Howard says the amount you pay in investment fees can make or break your ability to retire when you want to.

 If there’s one available, you should definitely take advantage of the 401(k) plan at your job.
 Make sure to invest at least as much as you need to get the match from your employer.

 Be sure you’re making contributions to retirement investments as well as non-retirement investments so that you’re increasing your wealth in both arenas.

 Follow the investment advice of well-known experts (including Clark) and use the “buy-and-hold” method.
 Invest in blue-chip stocks of companies with long histories of steady success.
 Avoid day trading and other riskier forms of investing.

 This is especially important when you’re investing as a lower income earner.
 You’ve worked extra hard to get where you are; don’t throw away those efforts by investing in a lot of high-risk ventures.